latest nhpb_banner 1__compressed2

 • Application site for energy bill assistance Oregon.

-Child care assistance is available from the Oregon Employment Related Day Care Program (ERDC).
+Government assistance in OregonChild care assistance is available from the Oregon DHS Employment Related Day Care Program (ERDC).
 The public funded resource helps low-income and working poor families pay for child care costs.
 This helps parents to get job training, stay employed, and provides children the opportunity to be well cared-for in stable child care arrangements and providers.
-Almost 20,000 families receive help for paying child care every year.
+Tens of thousands of families receive help for paying child care every year.

-Another service offered is that ERDC also works with child care partners and other providers across the state to help families keep good child care or find a provider.
+• Another service offered is that ERDC also works with child care partners and other providers across the state to help families keep good child care or find a provider.
 They work with providers to improve the availability of quality child care in Oregon, and to develop resources for child care providers and parents.
 Continue with free Oregon child care programs.

 Free government and public healthcare in Oregon

-Oregon Health Plan, part of Medicaid, is also run by the Department of Human Services.
+Oregon Health Plan, part of Medicaid, is also run by the Department of Human Services - ODHS.
 The Oregon Health Plan (OHP) offers free or low cost health care to its members.
 The public medical care program covers a wide range of medical services and benefits such as prescription drugs, doctor's visits, checkups, and other medically necessary services and supplies.
 In order to qualify for this plan, among other things you must have been without private health insurance for at least the last 6 months.
 In addition, applicants must be pregnant or under 19 years of age.

 Qualified Medicare Beneficiaries (QMB) medical program helps lower income people who have Medicare pay for their basic medical bills such as co-pays and premiums.
+The federal and state Department of Human Services sponsored program will help seniors and the disabled.

 Additional medical care can be administered by the Oregon Supplemental Income Program Medicaid, also known as OSIPM.
 Another public health assistance program that provides for a wide range of medical benefits including lab work, doctor's visits, family planning, prescription drugs and other medical care.
-In addition, after being successfully enrolled patients may also qualify for in-home health care, adult foster homes, cash for special needs, residential care, assisted living, nursing home care and more.
-Assistance from this public resource is focused on seniors or the disabled.

 The government in Oregon works with community clinics too.
 They often accept public health insurance or private policies as well.
 They can be a great option for the low income, poor, migrants, or indigent too.
 A wide variety of medical and dental services are offered from free, public supported clinics.
 Find more details on free community clinics in Oregon.

-Government assistance from Oregon Counties and Cities
+Government assistance in Oregon counties and cities near you

-Call the Oregon Department of Human Services at 503-945-5944, or find a county DHS office and local public assistance programs below..
+Call the Oregon Department of Human Services (ODHS) main office at 503-945-5600, or find a county DHS office for applications to local public assistance programs near you below.
+The OregonOne also has a customer service team at 800-699-9075, with more information on DHS benefits here.

 Clackamas County